-I'm a design researcher in the Visual Analytics & Insights group, at IBM Research Brazil.
+I'm a UX design researcher in the Visual Analytics & Insights group, at IBM Research Brazil.

 With a solid background on strategic design methodologies such as Design Thinking and extensive experience building digital interfaces, my research is focused in creating solutions based on user-centered investigation and lean prototyping.